3 min read

 Lack of local technology news damages industry

 A week ago Catalyst Cloud launched a low-cost storage service.
-Or to be accurate its Object Storage service.
+Or more accurately, its Object Storage service.
 You can see the full press release at Scoop.

 The story didn’t get a run in any reputable New Zealand media.